 Triple therapy (w. amoxicillin + clarithromycin) for H. pylori eradication in duodenal ulcer disease.
 Short-term treatment and maintenance of healing of erosive esophagitis (EE), symptomatic GERD.
-Short-term treatment of EE due to acid-mediated GERD in infants 1month to <1year.
+Short-term treatment of EE due to acid-mediated GERD in infants 1 month–<1yr.
 To reduce risk of NSAID-associated gastric ulcer.
 Long-term treatment of pathological hypersecretory conditions (eg, Zollinger-Ellison syndrome).

-Take 1 hour before food.
+Take 1hr before food.
 Caps: swallow whole or may open caps and sprinkle pellets on 1 tablespoon applesauce and take immediately.
 May open caps and mix granules in 50mL of water and give via NG tube; flush tube with more water.
-Susp: mix contents of packet in 15mL of water, leave 2–3 minutes, then drink within 30 minutes.
-May give via NG or gastric tube (see literature).
+Susp: mix 2.5mg packet with 5mL of water; mix 10mg, 20mg, or 40mg packet with 15mL of water.
+Leave 2–3 mins to thicken, then stir and drink within 30 mins.
+NG or gastric tube: see full labeling.
 Triple therapy: esomeprazole 40mg once daily + amoxicillin 1g twice daily + clarithromycin 500mg twice daily; all for 10 days.
 EE: 20 or 40mg once daily for 4–8 weeks, may continue 4–8 more weeks.
 Maintenance of healing of EE: 20mg once daily.
 Symptomatic GERD: 20mg once daily for 4 weeks, may continue 4 more weeks.
 NSAID-associated ulcer risk reduction: 20mg or 40mg once daily for up to 6 months.
 Hypersecretory conditions: initially 40mg twice daily, adjust if needed; doses up to 240mg daily have been used.
 Severe hepatic impairment: max 20mg/day.

 Proton pump inhibitor.

-Concomitant atazanavir, nelfinavir: not recommended.
+Concomitant St. John's wort, rifampin, atazanavir, nelfinavir: not recommended.
 May potentiate saquinavir; monitor and consider reducing saquinavir dose.
-May alter absorption of gastric pH-dependent drugs (eg, ketoconazole, iron salts, digoxin).
-Antagonizes clopidogrel; consider alternative anti-platelet therapy.
+May alter absorption of gastric pH-dependent drugs (eg, ketoconazole, iron salts, erlotinib, digoxin).
+Antagonizes clopidogrel; consider alternative anti-platelets.
 May affect drugs metabolized by CYP2C19.
-Avoid concomitant with St. John's Wort, rifampin.
 May potentiate tacrolimus, cilostazol (consider reduced dose), methotrexate (consider temporary withdrawal of PPI).
+Caution with drugs that may cause hypomagnesemia (eg, digoxin, diuretics); monitor.
 Monitor warfarin.
 May give antacids concomitantly.
 May cause false (+) results in diagnostic investigations for neuroendocrine tumors.

-Headache, diarrhea, abdominal pain, nausea, flatulence, constipation, dry mouth, inj site reactions; rare: rash, allergic reactions, hypomagnesemia, possible C. difficile associated diarrhea.
+Headache, diarrhea, abdominal pain, nausea, flatulence, constipation, dry mouth, inj site reactions, dizziness, vertigo; rare: rash, allergic reactions, hypomagnesemia, possible C. difficile associated diarrhea.
 Children: Also, somnolence, regurgitation, tachypnea, increased ALT.